 It gets a lot of flack as being utterly ridiculous, but it’s not really over the top- hell, it’s not even Over the Top!
 It’s just mediocre, except for a frighteningly expensive final battle involving tanks, helicopters, mujaheddin on horseback, and truck-mounted heavy machine-guns.
 There are a lot of explosions, but there’s no real urgency; the director would go on to stuff like The Neverending Story III and would never be allowed near an action movie again.
 It was the most expensive movie made at the time, but it doesn’t feel like it.

 The fourth movie brings Rambo back to his bloody guerrilla roots and gives us a believable scene with Rambo manning a .50-cal and mowing down troops- at least he has a shield in the new one.
 Uncle Tony would be proud.
 Rambo forges his own knife similar to the Kachin rebel’s head-hunting dha chopper, and goes to town with it.
 Rambo III, the last movie Tony worked with Stallone on, is probably the last good Sly flick until Cop Land reminded people that he can act when forced.
 He’s never gone back to the crying emotional rage at the end of First Blood again, but that scene’s always worked for me.
-This third entry is also the last movie before Stallone started eating steroids by the handful- he looks trim and cut here, before ballooning in size for stuff like The Specialist, where his veiny swollen pecs in shower scene are so horrifying that are distracted from Sharon Stone’s boobs.
+This third entry is also the last movie before Stallone started eating steroids by the handful- he looks trim and cut here, before ballooning in size for stuff like The Specialist, where his veiny swollen pecs in shower scene are so horrifying that are distracted from a naked Sharon Stone.

-My father said that Tony had stopped working for Sly after this, because he wanted to be part of his own security detail.
+My father said that Tony had stopped working for Sly after this, because Stallone wanted to be part of his own security detail.
 The action movies had gone to his head; he thought he really was Rambo.
-Roid rage, most likely.
 Uncle Tony would go on to work for less showy clients, where Hollywood egos and extravagance wouldn’t interfere with the job.
 He concentrated on his hobby of diving, where he even developed his own equipment.
 A few years later he tragically died in a diving accident, around the wreck of the USS San Diego, in 2000.
 One of his close diving friends wrote a fitting epitaph for him here.

 His ashes were cast into the sea, and I only learned years later while trying to get back in touch.
 The last time I saw him was at my own father’s funeral, and he was still in great shape into his late 50’s- regularly running marathons.
 The next time I dip my toes in the waters of the Jersey shore I’ll think of him.
 Unfortunately Google also brought up a hit on VeriSEAL, because his obituary article in the NY Daily News had a Hollywood producer named Marty Richards, one of Tony’s clients, claim that he was a “decorated Navy SEAL,” and “Rambo was based on him.”
 Uncle Tony never made any such claims to me.
 He was a police officer in Passaic, who trained in security measures and martial arts, and a hero to his friends, family and those clients he protected; there is no need to claim he was a SEAL to boost him up.
 And “Rambo” was based on the book First Blood by David Morrell; maybe basing the sequel on a “Back to ‘Nam” story was Tony’s idea, but I never heard about it.
 It’s sad that the boasting of a Hollywood asshole has to tarnish the memory of a good man who can’t defend himself.

 Rest in Peace, Uncle Tony.
 I’ll remember reading The Old Man and the Sea when our families vacationed together on Long Beach Island, and we sat on the porch watching the stormy waves hammer the shoreline; I’ll remember lifting weights on the bench in your back yard with you, and sharing dinner with your family.
-And whenever I see Stallone hold that survival knife to Brian Dennehy’s throat, warning him “Don’t push it- I’ll give you a war you won’t believe,” I’ll remember that you were on set giving the iconic, self-parody of an action star cues on how to handle himself with a weapon.
+And whenever I see Stallone hold that survival knife to Brian Dennehy’s throat, warning him “Don’t push it- I’ll give you a war you won’t believe,” I’ll remember that you were on set giving the iconic action star cues on how to handle himself with a weapon.